cristian-ion/cristian-ion.github.io/README.md

 ## Working experience
 Since 2022, I have been working full-time at Capgemini.
 Before that, I held the position of Senior Software Engineer at Bitdefender.

+# Education
+I graduated in 2017 from the Computer Science Faculty, part of the "Alexandru Ioan Cuza" University in Iasi, Romania.
+Currently, I am partly working towards a master's in optimization at the same faculty.

 ## Technical skills
 Programming: Python, C++, JavaScript, SQL\
 Databases: PostgreSQL, MongoDB\